Archan6el/Devvortex-Writeup-HackTheBox/README.md

 ![image](https://github.com/Archan6el/Devvortex-Writeup/assets/91164464/58b293f8-2f77-41ea-9655-0c94e530e425)
 ![image](https://github.com/Archan6el/Devvortex-Writeup/assets/91164464/322de299-618f-42de-a0ff-f01d655db7aa)

 Logan's password is `tequieromucho`.
-With that in hand, we are able to log into Logan's account:
+With that in hand, we are able to log into logan's account:

 ![image](https://github.com/Archan6el/Devvortex-Writeup/assets/91164464/26804c5d-8363-4751-bfb1-2626cae9910e)

 ## Shell as logan and Privilege Escalation

-Now that we have access to Logan's account, we can cat the user flag:
+Now that we have access to logan's account, we can cat the user flag:

 ![image](https://github.com/Archan6el/Devvortex-Writeup/assets/91164464/8ddf7977-19a9-403d-afd6-972b9d520f07)

 That's the user flag out of the way, now onto the root flag.

-Using `sudo -l`, I check to see if Logan has any sudo privileges:
+Using `sudo -l`, I check to see if logan has any sudo privileges:

 ![image](https://github.com/Archan6el/Devvortex-Writeup/assets/91164464/745f395d-2d98-4065-b2e6-6b219e2547b4)